 B.S., B.A., University of Notre Dame, 2005

-Outside of the lab, I enjoy hiking and camping, adventures in baking, and skiing slowly.
+Outside of the lab, I enjoy reading, hiking, adventures in baking, and Boston summers.